freddygv/trabblex/README.md

 * TODO in downloader - give him the download folder
 * TODO - real file transfer, chunk management...

+* If no seeder available for a chunk, create one:
+    * Create the seeder - scan the whole file
+    * The seeder then creates a chunk seeder based on which chunk was asked for by the client
+    * Needs a table mapping the chunks to the file

+* Chunk management: the client calls the seedbox to know how many chunks a file has

 # Documentation

 | Software | Link |